 …in which the singer Cuco is singing:

-You see that they make me jealous when someone else talks to you
+You see that they make me jealous when someone else talks to you I never want you away, the distance hurts me You are always the topic I want to talk about We party alone, we start to dance

 I expect most of the Kilby Court Cuco show at the Kilby Block Party Friday lineup will be in English.
 But Utah has plenty of Spanish speakers and returned missionaries to go cukoo for cocoa puffs.
 I’m looking forward to hearing fully Spanish numbers from the singer Cuco, like the gorgeous “Fin Del Mundo” (“End of the World”).